 Robin.
-Gideon Crawle, it won't do - I've just seen 'em - all my ancestors - they've just gone.
+Gideon Crawle, it won't do - I've just seen 'em - all my ancestors (He gets up and goes to the table)- they've just gone.
 They say I must do something desperate at once, or perish in horrible agonies.
-Go - go to yonder village - carry off a maiden - bring her here at once - anyone - I don't care which -
+Go - go to yonder village - (Adam comes out from under the table and gets up).carry off a maiden - bring her here at once - anyone - I don't care which -